 My mentor was very friendly!
 Zouheir always took time to answer my questions, as all of the other co-workers did.
 During my internship, I was free to look for my own solutions and present them to my mentor.
 Being autonomous enabled me to find new techniques I did not know about.
 We worked together to make sure what I was working on was relevant and that it was what they were looking for.

-What piece of advice would you share with a future intern?
+What pieces of advice would you share with a future intern?

 To be curious and willing to discover topics you know nothing about.
 When you are an intern, you should feel challenged and it’s alright!
 You’re out of your comfort zone and know very little about the codebase and tools you’re asked to work with.
 It’s a very positive feeling to see how you evolve through time and get more and more knowledgeable.
 I learned a lot about some important concepts and patterns in programming such as proxies, serializers, how indexing works and object-relational mappings.